 - The maximum credit that may be claimed by an individual taxpayer for contributions made from all sources in a year is \$10,000. - In the case of a married couple that makes a joint contribution, the contribution is assumed split equally with each person limited to \$10,000. - The credit may not exceed the taxpayer's income tax liability. - There is no carryback or carryforward of the credit. - The credit must be applied to the tax year in which the contribution is made.

 Administrative Rules of Montana: 42.4.2701 through 42.4.2708

 Questions?
-Please call us toll free at (866) 859-2254 (in Helena, 444-6900).
+Please call us at (406) 444-6900.